simonmichael/hledger/doc/REGRESSIONS.md

 ## Regressions reported

 We aim for zero regressions,
-but with a project of hledger's flexibility, features, large surface area, and level of funding, that's not easy!
+but with a project of hledger's flexibility, features, and level of funding, that's not easy!
 Here are the regressions found since 2020.

 [#1439]: https://github.com/simonmichael/hledger/issues/1439